nturley/netlistsvg/README.md

 </g>
 ```

 In addition to the library of components that are matched to cells, a skin file defines some special nodes.
 Input/Output ports, constants, Splits/Joins, and the generic node.
-Splits/Joins and the generic node are particularly tricky because the height and number of ports need to be adjusted depending on the cell.
-Adjustments to the splits/joins and generic node templates might end up breaking something.
+Splits/Joins and the generic nodes are resized and ports are added or removed to adjust to the cell.

 The elkjs layout properties are also defined in the skin file.